nus-cs2103/website-base/admin/tutorials.md

   Reason: it goes against the purpose of F2F tutorials (i.e., to get the whole team to meet physically) and the NUS directive to move all small classes to F2F mode.<br>
   However, you can request (by emailing `{{ course | lower }}@comp.nus.edu.sg`) to attend the tutorial of a specific week via Zoom, if you have a valid reason (e.g., MC, taking part in an NUS-related event).<br>
   {{ icon_Q }} FAQ: What happens if I join a tutorial via Zoom, without getting permission to do so?<br>
-  There is no penatly, but that tutorial will not count for participation.
+  There is no penalty, but that tutorial will not count for participation.
 See [here](participation.html#:~:text=Sufficient%20tutorial%20attendance/participation) for the bar you need to meet for tutorial participation.
 * If you face Wi-Fi connectivity issues, try connecting to SSID `eduroam` (you need to use your full NUSNET email address and password `e____@u.nus.edu/*****` to login).{% endif %}
 </box>